Azure/missionlz/docs/deployment-guide-bicep.md

 #### Multiple subscription deployment

-Deployment to multiple subscriptions requires specifying the `--parameters` flag and passing `key=value` arguments:
+Deployment to multiple subscriptions requires specifying the subscription IDs for each tier:

 ```BASH
 # AZ CLI